- Features & News

 Boulder, CO 80301 (map)

-With funding from NASA, the Institute for Modeling Plasmas, Atmospheres, and Cosmic Dust (IMPACT) studies the dusty plasma environments around airless bodies within the interplanetary medium, and includes partnerships with CU Boulder’s departments of physics and aerospace engineering sciences, CU LASP, the Colorado School of Mines, and international collaborators.
+With funding from NASA, the Institute for Modeling Plasma, Atmospheres, and Cosmic Dust (IMPACT) studies the dusty plasma environments around airless bodies within the interplanetary medium, and includes partnerships with CU Boulder’s departments of physics and aerospace engineering sciences, CU LASP, the Colorado School of Mines, and international collaborators.

 The January 30 Industry Open House event provides an opportunity for aerospace contractors with high-speed impact testing needs to view the Lab’s facilities.